edisonxiang/perf/docs/proposals/perf.md

 These VMs are used to deploy numbers of KubeEdge Edge Nodes pods which are running Edged and EdgeHub and so on.
 We will adjust the Count of VMs based on the KubeEdge Edge Nodes numbers.

-##### KubeEdge node depoyment details with the above reference configuration:

-KubeEdge performance setup is similar to kubemark(k8s) setup, where they simulate no.of hollow-nodes in pods and deploy on k8s cluster.
+KubeEdge Performance Test setup is similar with K8S KubeMark setup, where they simulate numbers of hollow-nodes in pods and deploy on K8S Cluster.
-In KubeEdge also we do the similar kind of simulation for creating KubeEdge node in pods and deploy the pods through deploment object.
+In KubeEdge we also do the similar kind of simulation for creating KubeEdge Edge Nodes in pods and deploy the pods through deployment.
+Our Pod takes up resources as below:

-In the above K8s node config the vCPU and RAM memory are 32vCPU 128GB RAM respectively.

-Our Pod simulation resource mount look like below:
-- 1-POD : 0.10vCPU 250MB memory
+- 1 pod : 0.10 vCPU & 250MB RAM

-With KubeEdge pod deployment we can accomodate the 10 pods/1vCPU approximately.
+With KubeEdge pod deployment we can accomodate 10 pods/1vCPU approximately.
+Base on the above K8S Nodes flavor, the CPU and RAM are 32vCPU and 128GB respectively.

-As per the K8s Node conf, ideally we should be able to deploy 320 Pods(KubeEdge nodes)/32vCPU and Memory consumption woulb be around 80GB.
+Per K8S Node we should be able to deploy 320 pods(KubeEdge Edge Nodes)/32vCPU
-As we are planning to have, 5 K8s nodes excluding K8s master in a cluster with the similar conf, on a whole we should be able to deploy 1500 pods(KubeEdge nodes)/5 k8s nodes.
+and RAM consumption would be around 80GB.
+If we have 5 K8S Nodes with the similar flavor, on a whole we should be able to deploy 1500 pods(KubeEdge Edge Nodes)/5 K8S Nodes.

 ### Performance Test Framework
 <img src="../images/perf/perf-test-framework.png">